-Figure 5.
-SWOC Summary Table Weaknesses Strengths • Community transport and DRT support elderly and more vulnerable in terms of mobility, • The value of DRT is not always recognised or properly reflected in planning, policy and improved wellbeing, tackling loneliness etc. The top reasons for travel include: appraisal.
-A particular issue is lack of quantification of value that community transport and DRT provision has on people's wellbeing, mobility etc. - Shopping; • Part of this undervaluing of DRT is reinforced by the fact that provision is not a statutory - Socialising (e.g. going to lunches); and requirement.
-This means that despite providing access to many essential services, and - Attending medical appointments. providing a vital link with health and social care funded services, these services are often viewed • There is additional capacity for some community transport operations in the SEStran area. as a 'nice to have'.
-This is reflected in the level of funding received, in the context of transport, • There are existing customer bases that are familiar with the services. as discussed in the challenges below. • DRT drivers are familiar with the area and operations, and some taxi firms are able to act as The sector as a whole and operators appear to have variable capacity to adapt to rapidly operators for Council funded services. changing transport environment/policy.
-In part, this is related to the funding available, and the day-to day challenges the services face. • DRT services can fill a gap in the market where commercial services have either pulled out of routes or where they have never served. • Partnership working between operators and across regions is minimal, although efforts have been made in some instances within the SEStran area. • DRT can be more flexible than conventional bus services and can cater to shifting demands and changeable working patterns. • Fleet scheduling systems used are not satisfactory.
-Some booking processes are too paper based, most require 24hr booking notice. • DRT can have a positive effect on the environment, and lower emissions.

-• There is inconsistent acceptance of the NEC on DRT services, creating a confusing and inequitable landscape for those who rely on DRT for all or part of their journey.
+- The value of DRT is not always recognised or properly reflected in planning, policy and appraisal.
+A particular issue is lack of quantification of value that community transport and DRT provision has on people's wellbeing, mobility etc. - Part of this undervaluing of DRT is reinforced by the fact that provision is not a statutory requirement.
+This means that despite providing access to many essential services, and providing a vital link with health and social care funded services, these services are often viewed as a 'nice to have'.
+This is reflected in the level of funding received, in the context of transport, as discussed in the challenges below. - The sector as a whole and operators appear to have variable capacity to adapt to rapidly changing transport environment/policy.
+In part, this is related to the funding available, and the day-to day challenges the services face. - Partnership working between operators and across regions is minimal, although efforts have been made in some instances within the SEStran area. - Fleet scheduling systems used are not satisfactory.
+Some booking processes are too paper based, most require 24hr booking notice. - There is inconsistent acceptance of the NEC on DRT services, creating a confusing and inequitable landscape for those who rely on DRT for all or part of their journey.
 While DRT providers are not required to accept the NEC through the National Concessionary Travel Scheme, some do at their discretion, or where an agreement has been put in place with funders.